 What is CASPer?

-CASPer is an opportunity for students applying for an initial teacher education course, to demonstrate their suitability for a teaching career.
+CASPer (computer-based assessment for sampling personal characteristics) is a test that gives students applying for an initial teacher education course an opportunity to demonstrate their suitability for a teaching career.

 When do I need to sit the CASPer test?

 If you are applying for the Master of Applied Learning and Teaching (Secondary) Trimester 2 (July) 2021 intake, you can sit the test on the following days:

 - Wednesday 12 May 2021, 7pm AEST

 Dates will be released later in the year for Deakin’s Trimester 1 (March) 2022 intake for the Bachelor of Early Childhood and Primary Education, Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching (Secondary) and Master of Teaching courses.
 Please continue to check this page for further updates.

 Further details about the test, dates and sample test content can be found on the CASPer website.

 Learn about the CASPer test from our education and teaching course experts and current students.
 Find out what the test involves, how it works, what you'll be assessed on and how to prepare.

 How you register for the CASPer test depends on whether you're applying for your Deakin teacher education course through VTAC or if you're applying directly to Deakin.

 Applying through VTAC